-The next parts to be considered, are the sup-PORTS or props; by these are meant certain external parts of plants, which are useful to support and defend them from enemies and injuries, or for the secretion of some fluid, that is either baneful or disagreeable to those insects that would otherwise injure them.
+The next parts to be considered, are the supports, or props; by these are meant certain external parts of plants, which are useful to support and defend them from enemies and injuries, or for the secretion of some fluid, that is baneful or disagreeable to those insects that would otherwise hart them.
 They are divided into seven kinds; 1st.
-Stipulas; small leafy appendages, situated on either side of the leaf, or a little below it, in order to protect it when first emerging from the bud, (f.
-92).
-2dly.
-Floralleaves (f.
-93), are small leaves placed near the flower, smaller, and mostly of a different form from those of the plant.
-3dly.
-Spines (f.
-94); these are sharp-pointed projections, growing from the woody substance of a plant.
-4thly.
-Prickles (f.
-95), or sharp-pointed projections formed from the bark.
-5thly.
-Tendrils (f.
-92): small spiral strings, by which some plants, that are not strong enough to stand alone, sustain themselves by embracing trees, shrubs, or other supports.
-6thly.
-Glands, or little tumours, which discharge a viscous or resinous kind of fluid.
-7thly.
-Hairs, or down, (Pl.
-I. f.2.)
-In order to enliven a dry detail of names, and a mere description of parts, Mrs. Woodbine favoured me with an account of some curious contrivances of nature, observed in some particular plants, for their defence against insects, or larger animals, that would, without this precaution, greatly annoy them; and as I know the pleasure you take in such recitals, I shall repeat them to you before I close this long letter.
-The viscous or clammy matter which surrounds the stalks, under the flowers of the catchfly, prevents various insects from plundering the honey, or devouring the pollen which fertilizes the seed.
+Tendrils; small spiral strings, by which some plants, that are not strong enough to stand alone, sustain themselves by embracing trees, shrubs, or other supports: the vine, pea, and bindweed afford examples of this.
+2dly, Floral leaves; are small leaves placed near the flower, smaller, and mostly of a different form from those of the plant.
+3dly, Stipules; small leafy appendages, situated on either side, or a little below the leaf, to protect it, when first emerging from the bud.
+4thly, Footstalks; these support the leaf and defend and convey nourishment to the infant bud.
+5thly, Flower stalks, or footstalks to the flower and fruit.
+6thly, Arms; a general term for the offensive parts of plants, such as thorns, prickles, stings, &c.
+7thly, Pubes; a name applied to the defensive parts of plants, such as hairs, wool, a certain hoary whiteness, hooks, bristles, glands, clamminess, and viscidity.
+In order to enliven a dry detail of names, and a mere description of parts, Mrs. Snelgrove favoured me with an ac-B 4 count count of some curious contrivances of nature, observed in some particular plants, for their defence against insects, or larger animals, that would, without this precaution, greatly annoy them; and as I know the pleasure you take in such recitals, I shall repeat them to you before I close this long letter.
+The viscous matter, which surrounds the stalks under the flowers of the catchfly, prevents various insects from plundering the honey, or devouring the pollen, which fertilizes the seed.
 In the dionæa muscipula, or Venus's fly-trap, there is a still more wonderful means of preventing the depredations of insects.
 The leaves are armed with long teeth, like the antennæ of insects, and lie spread upon the ground round the stem; they are so irritable, that when an insect creeps upon them, they fold up, and crush or pierce it to death.
 The sundew, a plant very common in our marshes, is likewise furnished with the same means of defence against its enemies.
-The flower of the arum crinitum has the smell of carrion, which invites the flies to lay their eggs in the chamber of the flower; but the worms which are hatched from these eggs, are unable to make their escape from their prison, being prevented by the hairs pointing inwards, which has also given the epithet of flyeater, or muscivorum, to this flower.
-The same purpose is effected in the dipsacus, vulgarly called teasel, by a basin or receptacle of water, placed round each joint of the stem.
+The flower of the arum muscivorum has the smell of carrion, which invites the flies to lay their eggs in the chamber of the flower; but the worms which are hatched from these eggs, are unable to make their escape from their prison, being prevented by the hairs pointing inwards, which has given the name of fly-eater to this flower.
+The same purpose is effected in the dypsacus, dypsacus, vulgarly called teazel, by a bason or receptacle of water, placed round each joint of the stem.